dhellmann/pymotw-3/source/threading/index.rst

     :start-after: #end_pymotw_header

 The :func:`wait` method takes an argument representing the number of seconds to wait for the event before timing out.
-It returns a boolean indicating whether or not the event is set, so the caller knows why :func:`wait` returned.
-The :func:`isSet` method can be used separately on the event without fear of blocking.
+It returns a Boolean indicating whether or not the event is set, so the caller knows why :func:`wait` returned.
+The :func:`is_set` method can be used separately on the event without fear of blocking.

 In this example, :func:`wait_for_event_timeout` checks the event